 Governance

-SISO Foundation is committed to responsible leadership, clear oversight, and transparency in how we work with communities and supporters.
+SISO Foundation is a nonprofit organization in Uganda committed to responsible leadership, clear oversight, transparency, and ethical stewardship in how we serve communities and work with supporters.

 Our governance principles